MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

 1. To add multiple subscribers at one time, navigate to the **Manage Subscribers** tab.
 Choose the **Add** tab, then choose **Bulk add** in the drop-down.

 1. Bulk add uses a Microsoft Excel template to upload subscriber information.
-In the Upload Multiple Subscribers dialog box, click **Download** to download the template.
+In the Upload Multiple Subscribers dialog box, select **Download** to download the template.
    > [!div class="mx-imgBorder"]
    > ![Download the Excel template to upload multiple subscribers](media/download-template-upload-subscribers.png "Download the blank Excel template to begin the bulk assignment process.")
    >